ablehnung/ablehnung/README.md

 discord: ablehnung#4579
 ------------------------
 About me:
 I am ablenung#4579.
-I want to learn / I am learning C but i am open for everything (if it gets my interest).
-My plans are also to learn more about hardware.
-At the moment my knowledge is not really very sufficent.
+I deal with network technology, cybersecurity and developing.
 I like monkeys and salted potatoe chips.
+Also i think i can call myself an artist.
+I often rework AI images bc i am not so crative.
 ------------------------